-Message digest is computed using one-way hash function, i.e. a hash fucntion in which computation of hash value of a is easy but computation of a from hash value of a is very difficult.
+Message digest is computed using one-way hash function, i.e. a hash function in which computation of hash value of a message is easy but computation of the message from hash value of the message is very difficult.

 Digital certificate is issued by a trusted third party which proves sender’s identity to the receiver and receiver’s identity to the sender.

 A digital certificate is a certificate issued by a Certificate Authority (CA) to verify the identity of the certificate holder.
 The CA issues an encrypted digital certificate containing the applicant’s public key and a variety of other identification information.
 Digital certificate is used to attach public key with a particular individual or an entity.

 - Serial number which is used to uniquely identify a certificate, the individual or the entity identified by the certificate

 - Copy of certificate holder’s public key.(used for decrypting messages and digital signatures)

 - Digital Signature of the certificate issuing authority.

 Digital certificate is also sent with the digital signature and the message.